multimediaeval/multimediaeval.github.io/_editions/2022/tasks/disastermm.md

 #### Motivation and background
 Flooding is considered the deadliest type of severe weather and it can have devastating effects on the society.
 Besides loss of lives and property damage, floods can also lead to secondary consequences, such as long-term displacement of residents and spread of waterborne diseases.
 In the last years, social media data and crowdsourcing in general have been explored by first responders and civil protection authorities as an alternative source of information, complementary to traditional means such as telephone, in order to raise the situational awareness and support their operations.
 In parallel, the scientific society has been proposing AI and machine learning solutions that improve the quality of the incoming social media data.

 Nevertheless, exploiting user-generated content from social media platforms comes with two significant limitations.
 First, the large and continuous streams of published posts can be very noisy, with messages that do not refer to actual cases of floods, but contain flood-related words in a different context (e.g. in a metaphorical way).
-Second, the majority of posts are not geotagged (i.e. associated with a geographic position) or their geoinformation is questionable.
+Second, the majority of posts are not geotagged (i.e. not associated with a geographic position) or their geoinformation is questionable.

 The automatic prediction of a post’s relevance could reduce the social media noise and thus assist the interested parties in receiving only useful information, without spending time on filtering out unrelated messages.
 In addition, recognizing the locations that are mentioned inside the post’s text could enhance the post with geographic information, which would allow the automatic positioning of a potential incident.
 By receiving solely high-quality and geotagged social data, disaster management practitioners will be able to manage their resources more efficiently, which could even lead to saving more human lives.